 Cultivating Emotional Intelligence

 While no one enjoys conflict, it is an inevitable experience when students enter the ‘real world.’
-Resolving conflict in student-led organizations can start off challenging, but it teaches students to explore different perspectives and approach problems with empathy.
+Resolving conflict in student-led organizations can be challenging at first, but it teaches students to explore different perspectives and approach problems with empathy.
 Students can also build empathy through organizational projects, especially if they consist of volunteer work.
 Students might also desire to increase their membership, so they must learn to promote an inclusive community that uplifts their peers.

 The Big Picture